-We've gathered these trends from across the industry.
-We've scoured studies from such brands as Content Marketing Institute, Hubspot, and Salesforce -- all leaders in content marketing trends -- with the goal of showing you the very best advice to boost your strategy.
+With that in mind, we've gathered the top content marketing trends of 2019 from across the industry.
+We've scoured studies from such brands as Content Marketing Institute, Hubspot, and Salesforce -- all leaders in content marketing strategies -- with the goal of showcasing the very best advice to frame your strategy.

 Let's dive into these must-know B2B PR and content marketing trends 2019 to see how you can fuel your marketing strategy for the coming year.